-I have been very overweight for many years now and despite trying numerous diets I can’t manage to keep the weight off.
+I have been very overweight for many years now.
+Despite trying numerous diets I can’t manage to keep the weight off.
 I have just found out I have diabetes Type II, any suggestions on other weight loss plans?

 If your Body Mass Index is over 40 then surgery for weight loss may be an option for you.
 Find out your own Body Mass Index here.
 Choosing surgery as a way on how to lose weight fast is not a quick fix and is certainly not an easy option.